islamic-network/islamic.network/index.md

 ---
 layout: default
-title: Islamic Network - Free Digitial Services for the Islamic World
+title: Islamic Network - Free Digital Services for the Islamic World
 metaDescription: Applications, APIs and Hosting for Islamic Applications
 ---